A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 Too much yoga.

-Heavy bags.
+Heavy things.

 Heavy burdens.